The Prague Infant Jesus' Coronation Celebration

 The coronation of the Infant Jesus expresses the faith that the Child Jesus is the gracious King of the whole world.

 The coronation celebration of the gracious statue of the Child Jesus is celebrated every year on the first Sunday in May.
 The infant Jesus is displayed in the presbytery during the Saturday and Sunday so that believers can meet him in closer proximity.
 On the Saturday evening after a mass, there is a procession with a copy of the gracious statue.
 The main pilgrimage mass with the coronation of the of statue of the Child Jesus is celebrated on Sunday at 10 o’clock.

 Next year, the coronation celebration will take place on Sunday 5th May 2019.

 This celebration originates in history.
-The family Earls of Martinice were enormous admires of the Infant Jesus.
+The family of the Earls of Martinice were enormous admirers of the Infant Jesus.
 At their initiative a procession of the statue of the Infant Jesus took place in 1651.
 It travelled from one Prague church to another.
 In 1665 the Bishop of Prague ceremonially decorated the gracious statue with a crown.
 The highest burgrave of the Czech kingdom, Bernard of Martinice, had the crown made for the statue.
-Currently, the stature is decorated with gilded silver a crown from 1767.
+Currently, the stature is decorated with a gilded silver crown from 1767.
 The newest crown was donated by Pope Benedict XVI during his visit to Prague in 2009.
 It can be seen in the museum together with a historical crown from 1820.